Meet the PD Collaborative

 Toni Faddis, Ed.
 D. is currently a principal in the Chula Vista Elementary School District with twelve years of classroom experience and twelve years of experience as a school leader in diverse communities.
 Her background in bilingual education and as a Reading Recovery teacher assist her to establish relationships with teachers, administrators, and all types of learners.
 Toni also mentors and coaches current and aspiring school leaders in the Educational Leadership Department at San Diego State University.

-Karen Flories is currently the Executive Director of 6-12 Educational Services for Valley View School District 365U, in Romeoville/Bolingbrook, Illinois that serves 18,000 students.
-Her focus has been on helping guide teachers adjust their classroom practices to address student needs related to the importance of text complexity, implement a sound assessment design system, and effectively analyze data to drive changes in teaching approaches.
-These shifts have had a positive impact on reading performance at the 6-12 level, with consistent growth seen for the past four years.
+Karen Flories is currently a Professional Learning Consultant for Corwin.
+Prior to this role, she was the Executive Director of 6-12 Educational Services for Valley View School District 365U, in Romeoville/Bolingbrook, Illinois that serves 18,000 students.
+Her focus was on helping guide leaders and teachers in adjusting their practices to address student needs related to the importance of teacher clarity, creating a sound assessment design system, and effective analysis of data to drive change.
+Those shifts had a positive impact on reading and math performance at the 6-12 level, with consistent growth seen for the past four years.

 Lisa Forehand has worked in Santa Diego Unified School District for 23 years, where she has taught K-5 for the last 17 years.
 She has a Multiple Subject Teaching Credential with a CLAD, a Masters in Curriculum and Instruction, a Reading Specialist Credential and an Administrative Credential-all from SDSU, where she studied with Dr. Doug Fisher, Dr. Nancy Frey & Dr. Diane Lapp.